Thirty-second week of 2018 edition!

 I’ve been singing Planet With’s praises since its first episodes.
 I’d begun to feel a little lonely, but I’m starting to see signs that other bloggers are taking an interest!
 Take this article from The Animanga Spellbook.
 I didn’t select it for Other Posts to Crow About because it quoted my review of episode 3 (though I absolutely appreciate the reference!), I selected it because it has a great capsule summary of what makes Planet With so interesting!
 If you have doubts about whether you should be watching it, you should read this article.

-Are you enjoying Cells at Work?
+Are you enjoying Cells at Work this season?
 I sure am!
-In the fourth episode, we get to see what happens when the body hosting our title characters gets infested by bacteria that had grown in raw seafood -- and I love how this review from Anime Corps attributes the source as "gas station sushi."
+In the fourth episode, we get to see what happens when the body hosting our title characters gets infested from bacteria that had grown in raw seafood — and I love how this review from Anime Corps attributes the source as “gas station sushi.”
 Those are three words that should strike terror in your heart!
 The well-illustrated review goes on to describe the episode and what made it so enjoyable.
 Hint: The new character this week was one of the major reasons!

 Those of you who have been reading this blog for a while (and thanks for that, by the way!) know that one of my degrees is in theology.
-As you can imagine, I'm in a state of perpetual embarrassment about how too many political actors and other prominent people use theological concepts to justify horrors (Really, Mr. Sessions?
-Could you possibly be any less human...?).
-So it was with a feeling of delight that I read a recent post from Beneath the Tangles.
-It might sound like I'm exaggerating, but honestly, I was excited to see a positive use of theological concepts applied to Attack on Titan.
-Seriously -- I'd almost forgotten what it was like to see something theologically accurate in print!
-Talk about a miracle...
+As you can imagine, I’m in a state of perpetual embarrassment about how too many political actors and other prominent people use theological concepts to justify horrors (Really, Mr. Sessions?
+Could you possibly be any less human…).
+So it was with a feeling near to delight when I read this post from Beneath the Tangles.
+It might sound like I’m exaggerating, but honestly, I was so glad to see a positive use of theological concepts as applied to Attack on Titan.
+Seriously — I’d almost forgotten what it was like to see something theologically accurate in print!
+Talk about a miracle…

-Some time ago, one of my Twitter mutuals recommended that I watch Pumpkin Scissors.
-But I can't remember who it was!
+One of my mutuals recommended that I watch Pumpkin Scissors.
 If it was you, would you please leave a comment?
 I need to thank you.
-It's a great pseudo-history piece with characters that clicked with me.
-Because I liked the series so much, this article from Honey's Anime caught my interest.
+It’s a great pseudo-history piece with characters that clicked with me.
+This article from Honey’s Anime caught my interest.
 Would the recommendations actually capture the spirit of Pumpkin Scissors?
 Was that possible?
 Turns out the answer is yes!
 I am not too proud to say that the inclusion of Chrome Shelled Regios swayed my decision to include this article in Other Posts to Crow About!